Juvenile Justice Act – An Overview and New Challenges to it

 - Principles of natural justice where basic procedural standards of fairness shall be adhered to, including the right to a fair hearing, rule against bias and the right to review, by all persons or bodies, acting in a judicial capacity under this Act.

-- Juvenile Justice Board, which state government shall constitute for every district, to discharge duties under this Act.
-The board must consist of Metropolitan Magistrate or Judicial Magistrate of First Class with at least 3 years’ experience, 2 social workers and of whom at least one shall be a woman.
+Juvenile Justice Board, which state government shall constitute for every district, to discharge duties under this Act.
+The board must consist of a Metropolitan Magistrate or Judicial Magistrate of First Class with at least 3 years experience, 2 social workers and of whom at least one shall be a woman.
 They should have knowledge of child psychology and child welfare.

-- A preliminary assessment in case of child in conflict with law of heinous offenses under section 15 shall be conducted by the Board and disposed of within a period of three months from the date of the first production of the child before the Board/
+A preliminary assessment in case of a child in conflict with the law of heinous offenses under section 15 shall be conducted by the Board and disposed of within a period of three months from the date of the first production of the child before the Board/

-- The board may pass orders against children in conflict with law, such as
+The board may pass orders against children in conflict with the law, such as

-- Giving the child a firm warning, letting the child go home while simultaneously counseling the parents;
+- Giving the child a firm warning, letting the child go home while simultaneously counselling the parents;

 - Order to perform supervised community service;